hackpgh/DINGUS/README.md

 To build and run this project successfully, you need to set the `CGO_ENABLED` environment variable to `1`.

-You can set `CGO_ENABLED` temporarily in your terminal before running the following command:
+You can set `CGO_ENABLED` temporarily in your terminal by running the following command:
 #### Bash command

 `export CGO_ENABLED=1`